wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 That is still a method, however because it is an arrow function as a property on an object, we do not have access to the this keyword.

-If you also try to console log the `this` keyword like so, you will see it evaluates to Window.
+If you also try to console log the `this` keyword like so, you will see it evaluates to window.

 ```js
 sneeze: () => {